3 Marlborough

 In March of 1893, Arthur Cabot purchased 1 Marlborough, next door.
 He combined the parlors of 1 and 3 Marlborough and used the remainder of 1 Marlborough for his medical office and to rent lodgings and offices to other physicians.

-In about 1900, Arthur Cabot’s first cousin, Dr. Hugh Cabot, joined his practice.
-They continued to maintain their practice at 1 Marlborough until Arthur Cabot’s death in November of 1912.
+In about 1900, Arthur Cabot’s first cousin, Dr. Hugh Cabot, who had graduated from Harvard Medical School in 1898, joined his practice at 1 Marlborough.
 Arthur Cabot’s father, Samuel Cabot, and Hugh Cabot’s father, James Elliot Cabot, were brothers.
+Hugh Cabot lived at 1 Marlborough from about 1900 until his marriage in September of 1902 to Mary Anderson Boit, after which they moved to 5 Marlborough.

 Arthur and Susan Cabot continued to live at 3 Marlborough during the 1911-1912 winter season, but moved thereafter to 36 Commonwealth.
+He died in November of 1912.

 3-7 Marlborough (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership